1. Extracurricular Activities

 4. Purchase Travel Insurance

-All members must purchase travel insurance that will cover them for the entire travel period.
-Members who are originally from the country the group will be traveling to and possess a local insurance policy that will cover them while they are there are recommended to purchase additional insurance, but it is not mandatory.
+All members are strongly encouraged to purchase travel insurance that covers the entire travel period.
+Students who are originally from the destination country or region and already have local insurance coverage are also encouraged to purchase additional travel insurance.

-5. Submit the following documents to the Student Office on time.
+5. Submit the following documents to the Outreach and Research Office on time.

 Document Name Form No. Deadline

-2 List of Participants for the Overseas Activity* Attach the Form Overseas 02 when you lodge the abovementioned “Overseas Activity Registration” in the Registration system
+2 List of Participants for the Overseas Activity* Attach the Form Overseas 02 when you lodge the abovementioned “Overseas Activity Registration” in the Registration system*Guardian contact information is also required.

 3 Overseas Activities Schedule Sheet Attach the Form Overseas 03 when you lodge the abovementioned “Overseas Activity Registration” in the Registration system